Hrespeto/ElkProject/README.md

 ### Access Policies
 The machines on the internal network are not exposed to the public Internet.
 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted 107.221.85.110
+- This ip 107.221.85.110 has been addded to be whitelist to allow access.
 Machines within the network can only be accessed by SSH.
 - The machince that I allow access to my Elk vm is the jump box.
 The IP address is ElkServer-ip A summary of the access policies in place can be found in the table below.